dascritch/testcard.html/README.md

 Those values are purely global and cannot be changed per scene
 * `labels` : list of tags for each chart
 * `stylesheet` : URL of a special crafted style, better use by include the original one
-* `colours` : list of rgb-hex values fot colour chart
+* `colours` : list of rgb-hex values for squares in colour chart.
+7 cells up then 7 cells down.
-* `contrasts` : list of rgb-hex values fot contrast chart
+* `contrasts` : list of rgb-hex values for squares in contrast chart.
+As the previous one

 Licence
 -------